 Next, place the whole chicken into a LARGE saucepan.
 Fill with water until the top of the chicken is just sticking out.

-Last, add your celery stalks, carrots and onion.
+Last, add your celery stalks, carrots, and onion.
 Salt and pepper to taste.
 And that’s it!

 I suggest cooking on medium heat, adjust heat as needed.
 I cook this uncovered, so the steam escapes.
 This results in a richer and more flavorful broth.
 Once cooked, strain and store.
-I like use use a fine mesh strainer to get a nice clear broth.
+I like to use a fine mesh strainer to get a nice clear broth.
 Alternately, make some soup with all your nicely cooked ingredients!
 Eat it right away while it’s still hot and yummy.
 MMMMmmm!

 How long to cook for chicken broth?